CONTACT

 • There are very strong working and trusting relationships between pupils and staff.

-• Pupils can choose to study courses from a vast range of subjects, each taught by experts.
-There are no barriers.
-For instance, the school adapts lesson timetables so that every pupil can study all the subjects of their choice.
+• Any barriers to success are identified and removed.
+For instance, the school organises and adapts its timetables so that every pupil can study all the subjects of their choice.

-• Pupils leave the school extremely well-prepared for the next stages of their education.
+• Pupils leave the school extremely well prepared for the next stages of their education.

 • The school encourages pupils to take on responsibilities.
 For example, pupils can join the model United Nations club.
-They debate, alongside other schools, as ‘representatives’ of different countries.
+They debate, alongside other schools, as `representatives’ of different countries.
 Others take initiatives and set up activities at lunchtime, like the entrepreneur club.
-These opportunities develop pupils’ independence, confidence and sense of citizenship.

 What does the school do well and what does it need to do better?